aws/aws-fpga/hdk/cl/examples/README.md

 After the AFI generation is complete, AWS will put the logs into the bucket location provided by the developer and notify them by email.

+**NOTE**: *Attempting to associate the AFI to an AMI before the AFI is ready will result in an `InvalidFpgaImageID.Unavailable` error.
+Please wait until you receive a confirmation email from AWS indicating the creation process is complete.*

 # Step by step guide how to load and test a registered AFI from within an F1 instance

-To follow the next steps, you have to launch an instance on F1.
+To follow the next steps, you have to launch an F1 instance.
 AWS recommends that you launch an instance with latest Amazon Linux that has the FPGA Management tools included, or alternatively the FPGA Developer AMI with both the HDK and SDK.

 ## 4. Setup AWS FPGA Management tools